 - Coronary heart disease causes around 80,000 deaths in the UK each year11.

-- Drinking more than the lower risk guidelines can cause abnormal heart rhythms, high blood pressure, damage to the heart muscle and other diseases such as stroke, liver problems and some cancers12
+- Frequently drinking more than the CMOs' low risk drinking guidelines can cause abnormal heart rhythms, high blood pressure, heart attacks damage to the heart muscle and other diseases such as stroke, liver problems and some cancers12

 Staying in control